Sione Katoa (rugby league, born 1997): 2020

-In round 6 of the 2020 NRL season, Katoa scored a hat-trick as Cronulla defeated Canterbury 20-18 at Bankwest Stadium.
+In round 6 of the 2020 NRL season, Katoa scored a hat-trick as Cronulla defeated Canterbury 20–18 at Bankwest Stadium.

 2021

-In round 19 of the 2021 NRL season, he scored two tries for Cronulla in a 44-24 victory over Canterbury-Bankstown.
+In round 19 of the 2021 NRL season, he scored two tries for Cronulla in a 44–24 victory over Canterbury-Bankstown.

-In round 23 against the Wests Tigers, Katoa scored two tries for Cronulla in a 50-20 victory.
-In round 25, Katoa scored two tries for Cronulla in a 26-18 loss against Melbourne.
+In round 23 against the Wests Tigers, Katoa scored two tries for Cronulla in a 50–20 victory.
+In round 25, Katoa scored two tries for Cronulla in a 26–18 loss against Melbourne.

 He played 13 games for Cronulla and scored nine tries in the 2021 NRL season which saw the club narrowly miss the finals by finishing 9th on the table.

 2022

-In round 14 of the 2022 NRL season, Katoa scored a hat-trick in Cronulla's 38-16 victory over the New Zealand Warriors.
+In round 14 of the 2022 NRL season, Katoa scored a hat-trick in Cronulla's 38–16 victory over the New Zealand Warriors.

 On 19 July, Katoa was ruled out for the rest of the 2022 NRL season with a pectoral injury.

+2023

+On 30 March, Katoa signed a three-year contract extension to remain at Cronulla until the end of 2026.

+In round 19 of the 2023 NRL season, Katoa scored a hat-trick in Cronulla's 36–12 victory over the bottom placed Wests Tigers.

+Katoa played a total of 25 games for Cronulla in the 2023 NRL season and scored 13 tries as Cronulla finished sixth on the table.
+Katoa played in the clubs 13-12 upset loss against the Sydney Roosters which ended their season.

+2024

+In round 8 of the 2024 NRL season, Katoa scored two tries for Cronulla in their 40-0 victory over Canberra.

+In round 13, Katoa scored two tries for Cronulla in their upset 34-22 loss against Parramatta.

+In round 19, he scored two tries for Cronulla in their 58-6 victory over the Wests Tigers.

+Katoa played 24 matches for Cronulla in the 2024 NRL season and scored 17 tries as the club finished 4th on the table and qualified for the finals.
+Katoa played in all three of Cronulla's finals matches including their preliminary final loss against Penrith.

+2025

+On 24 February, it was announced that Katoa would be ruled out indefinitely from playing after requiring shoulder surgery.

+In round 15, Katoa scored two tries for Cronulla in their 30-18 victory over rivals St. George Illawarra.

+Katoa played 15 games for Cronulla in the 2025 NRL season as the club finished 5th on the table.
+The club reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.